 Online games can be great fun for your child, but make sure you can help them manage the risks.

 Many games can improve your child’s coordination, problem-solving and multi-tasking skills, as well as help build social skills through online interactivity with other players.
-But it is also important to understand what might go wrong and have a negative impact on
+But it is also important to understand what might go wrong and could have a negative impact on your child.

 This page is for parents and carers.
 It covers: